InternetMaximalism/intmax2-docs/developers-hub/intmax-block-builder/receive-rewards.md

 - Check your accumulated balances and withdraw user fees
 - Claim ITX token rewards earned through block building activities

+**NOTE:** When receiving rewards, you need to clone the CLI and execute the command, but this does not have to be done on the server running the Block Builder.

 ## How to Receive Rewards

 ### Preparation